-The Academy continues to go from strength to strength and is very grateful for the continued support of Westminster City Council and the Education and Skills Funding Agency who have both facilitated the continued occupation of the current site at 17-23 Third Avenue whilst the building of the new school is complete.
-A permanent site has now been secured at Herries St, London W10 4LE.
-The building work is well underway and we plan to move in by the summer of 2022.
+The Academy continues to go from strength to strength and is very grateful for the continued support of Westminster City Council and the Education and Skills Funding Agency.
+We have moved into our new permanent site at Herries St, London W10 4LE.
+The building is fantastic and having a specifically designed learning space that helps support the needs of the pupils has further enhanced what we are able to offer.